dywisor/roverlay/doc/rst/usage.rst

 Overlay creation is the process of creating an overlay for many R packages and *roverlay*'s main task.
 More specifically, *OverlayCreation* is an *R packages -> Overlay (-> overlay in filesystem)* interface.
-It accepts *PackageInfo* objects as input, tries to reserve a slot in the overlay for them, and, if successful, adds them to the work queue.
+It accepts *PackageInfo* objects as input, applies package rules to them, which possibly filters some packages out, tries to reserve a slot in the overlay for them, and, if successful, adds them to the work queue.

 The work queue is processed by *OverlayWorkers* that run ebuild creation